Aaron98990/ways-of-the-game/reckless.md

 - jumping
 - flailing their arms

 Soccer has a reputation of being soft but the fact is that referees do not sanction players enough by a lot.
-Many of the video clips that are shown, do not show the correct sanction.
+Many of the video clips that are shown do not show the correct sanction.

 The Referee Channel on YouTube has a list of 80+ reckless challenges: check it out [here](https://www.youtube.com/playlist?list=PL4OiywE4asSdqTZIY2Lpw9ks2BY5ExiR9).